crweiner/hacktoberfest-swag-list/README.md

 - **Notes**:  See this page for their [FAQ's](https://substrate.dev/hacktoberfest/faq/) or this page for their [official announcement](https://www.parity.io/hacktoberfest-2019-parity/).

+### 4 Interactions

+### **QMK** (Limited edition T-shirt and keyboard)

+- **Requirements**: There are several ways to earn a shirt, including:
+  - Review/suggest significant changes on a PR with a Hacktoberfest label
+  - Comment on an issue/PR that contributes to the discussion with the hacktoberfest label
+  - Open a PR that documents any new feature that's consistent with our doc style
+  - Open a PR that translates some documentation
+  - Open a PR that fixes a bug in an issue labelled hacktoberfest
+  - Anything that is deemed to be a significant contribution **Swag**: Limited edition T-shirt and entry to win a keyboard if it's your first time contributing **How to sign up**: No formal sign up announced **Notes**: See more on [official blog](https://hacktoberfest.qmk.fm/)
 ### 5 Merged PRs

 #### **Accord Project** (limited edition t-shirt and stickers)